drewbarontini/dotfiles/sublime-text/Packages/JsPrettier/README.md

 ### Requirements

-JsPrettier requires the following programs to be installed prior to use:

-- [Sublime Text] – Text editor for code
+- [Sublime Text] - Text editor for code
-- [node.js] – JavaScript runtime
+- [node.js] - JavaScript runtime
-- [yarn] or [npm] – Package manager for JavaScript
+- [yarn] or [npm] - Package manager for JavaScript
-- [Prettier] – Opinionated JavaScript formatter
+- [Prettier] - Opinionated JavaScript formatter

 ### Install Prettier

-If you installed [Prettier] globally (using the [yarn] or [npm] command below), there is nothing else you need to do.
+If you installed [Prettier] globally (using the [yarn] or [npm] command below), there's nothing else you need to do.

 ```bash
 # using yarn: